blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/pluginreleasenotes.md

 **Changed features**

-- [solution_name] for Jenkins now uses [https://detect.synopsys.com](https://detect.synopsys.com/) to resolve the shell scripts.
+- [solution_name] for Jenkins now uses Synopsys Detect site to resolve the shell scripts.

 **Resolved issues**

 - Resolved an issue wherein a null pointer exception may be thrown when the proxy user name is blank.
 - Resolved in issue wherein the plugin was not properly escaping the path to the PowerShell script.
 This also improves handling of elements like random pipes in the path.

 ## **Version 2.0.1**
 **Resolved issues**

 - Resolved an issue wherein configuration/connection settings for the plugin are deleted when restarting Jenkins.

 ## **Version 2.0.0**
 **New features**

 - You can now run [solution_name] for Jenkins by uploading a Detect JAR file.
 - [solution_name] for Jenkins now uses the Polaris credentials stored in the credentials plugin in Jenkins.

 ## **Version 1.5.0**
 **Resolved issues**